 Strengthen your windows

 For windows, the most secure ones are acrylic or poly carbonate, says Kardian.
 He also suggests adding more security by installing 12 mil security film over the windows and sliding glass doors.
 The security films give windows added resistance from breakage.
 Place a wood or metal dowel that fits snugly on the sliding glass door track to keep the door from sliding open even if the door is unlocked.
-These are two easy DIY projects you can do—here are 11 more projects you can easily do on a weekend.

 Don’t forget about the garage